How to Make a Low Budget Movie or Short Film

 • You don’t need the sharpest lenses.

-• You can edit, grade and finish on a cheap computer system.
+• You can edit, grade and finish on a cheaper computer system.

 • You can make focus mistakes and it’s not so evident in 1080p.
 Neither is bad makeup, problems in costumes or hair.

-• All the things that make low budget look worse are hidden in 1080p, which is the exact same reason major Hollywood films are finished in 1080p.
+• All the things that make low budget look worse are hidden in 1080p.

 Same goes for audio as well.